 Mr. Dennis Barsema generously donates his time to offer what has become a very popular workshop series exclusively for University Honors students centered on the topic of social entrepreneurship and microfinance.
 Mr. Barsema discusses his experiences granting small business loans to entrepreneurs in impoverished countries.

 This highly interactive soccer match brings together University Honors faculty and students in a fun, laidback setting.

 A trip provided University Honors students with the opportunity to engage with each other and University Honors staff/faculty off-campus.
-The itinerary of the trip included an early arrive to downtown Chicago for leisure time and involvement in the Magnificent Mile Parade, followed by attendance at the Broadway in Chicago show, Potted Potter.
+The itinerary of the trip included an early arrive to downtown Chicago for leisure time and involvement in the Magnificent Mile Parade.
+Previous Broadway in Chicago experiences include Wicked and Potted Potter.

 Resume Critique.
 In collaboration with Career Services, students were given the opportunity to have their resumes reviewed and critiqued.
 One on one meetings were scheduled and access to resume software was made available.

 In partnership with Athletics, the NIU Men’s Basketball Team hosted “University Honors Night” and highlighted the many accomplishments are students have achieved.
 University Honors students received a free t-shirt, compliments of Athletics, and a complimentary ticket for a guest.
 They also had special seating and were showcased during half-time.